 2. Pop-up Features

 Include pop-up elements for a 3D effect that jumps off the poster.
 It’s a bit more work, but the wow factor is worth it!
+You can even incorporate these techniques into your football crafts for a dynamic display.

 3. Personalized Player Posters